MarcWong/MarcWong.github.io-legacy-/about.md

 ###### To Be Published:
-Semantic 3D Reconstruction with Learning MVS and 2D Segmentation of Aerial Images &nbsp;&nbsp;&nbsp; <a href="/pdfs/s3d-MDPI19.pdf" class="button small">View Paper</a>
+Semantic 3D Reconstruction with Learning MVS and 2D Segmentation of Aerial Images &nbsp;&nbsp;&nbsp; Applied Sciences, MDPI <a href="/pdfs/applsci-688337" class="button small">View Paper</a>

 ###### Technical Report: